 I finally found a site that covered all the fundamental principles I needed to grow my blog.
 It's literally like a "paint by numbers" for blogs; it's that easy.

 Food Blogger Pro has hundreds of video tutorials.
 You can pick and choose which topic you need to learn without going into every single one.
 Especially if you already have a blog started.
 The videos make it easy to learn technical skills.

 I built my blog as I watched each video.
-It’s almost like having someone sitting next to you and showing you what to do next.
-I would watch the tutorial, pause it, apply the step instructed, and continue like that until I had my blog complete.
+It's almost like having someone sitting next to you and showing you what to do next.
+I would watch the tutorial, pause it, apply the step instructed, and continue like that until my blog was complete.